ThomasHoins/Intunewin/README.md

 ## Script Output

 - The packaged `.intunewin` file is saved in the `Output` directory within the script's folder.
-- If the output file already exists, a timestamp is appended to the filename to avoid overwriting.
 - The script will display the full path of the generated file upon completion.
+- In Intune an  App will be generated.
+(If Upload is set to $true)

 ## Error Handling

 - If the `IntuneWinAppUtil.exe` tool is missing, the script will automatically download it.
-- Errors during execution are highlighted, and the script waits for user input before closing.
+- Errors during execution are highlighted.

 ## Example Output

 ```plaintext